5G-I3/IEEE-LCN-2019/scripts/experiment_ctrl/README.md

 `dispatch_runs.sh` starts a number of runs with different configurations of `run_experiment.py`.

+Finally, `setup_exp.sh` ensures the environment for `dispatch_runs.sh` is run in the background in one TMUX session (called `lcn19`) with insurance that an SSH authentication agent was started and configured to communicate with the IoT-LAB frontend server.

 ## Requirements
 The scripts assume they are run with Python 3.